 I represent OpenAthens at both local and international events to promote of the benefits of federated access to the wider community.
 I also deliver comprehensive training to both customers and international partners.

 What are your hobbies and interests?

 For me, the lines between work and interests are blurred so I would definitely say work is an interest of mine!
-Otherwise, I enjoy cycling, hiking and reading in the garden with my new puppy, Pearl.
+Outside of work, I enjoy cycling, hiking, and spend most of my free time either gaming (PC) or watching movies.